-Recently, I’ve felt the need to get a little more specific about this and produced some guidance – aimed at students – on how to produce a mind-map.
+Recently, I’ve felt the need to get a little more specific about this and produced a guide to mind-mapping – aimed at students – on how to produce a mind-map.
 Presented as a mind-map (naturally!) it is intended to be something that students might have to hand whilst working on this task, and refer to as they progress.
 The PDF download is printable at A3 or A4, so could be used as a poster or handout for the class.
 Also provided are some student examples for discussion and inspiration.

 Get your mind-mapping resource

 It’s a free resource available exclusively when you subscribe at felt-tip-pen.
 So click on the image below to sign-up and get yours.
 I’d love to know how you use it and see some resulting mind-maps!